-FAC (Furano Avalanche Center) is an avalanche blog run by local Furano guides who saw the need to provide avalanche condition information to the public.
-There is a lack of a comprehensive government forecasts in most places in Japan in comparison to what is available in most developed countries.
+FAC is an avalanche blog run by local Furano backcountry guides who saw the need to provide current avalanche condition information to the public.

-The overwhelming feedback from the local community has been very encouraging so as a result, this blog continues to grow in quality of information shared and size of audience.
+FAC began operating in 2019 through it's Facebook page.
+Since then, feedback from the local community and other groups has been overwhelmingly encouraging.
+As a result, the blog continues to grow in quality of information shared and size of audience.